 How long does a shampoo bar last for?

-Different brands of shampoo bars will last differently, depending on the ingredients or the way the shampoo has been manufactured.
+Different brands of shampoo bars will last for different amounts of time, depending on the ingredients or the way the shampoo has been manufactured.
 They will also last depending on how often your wash your hair.
-On an average wash of 3 times a week on medium/long length hair, Bottega Zero Waste’s shampoo bars will last for roughly 2 months.

 What are shampoo bars made of?